Hiimus/veggie-time/README.md

 - A heart button works as an add to favorite button.
 Selecting this will store the recipe in the users profile.

-- There is a link below the last row of cards, that says "Click here to see all the recipes".
+- There is a link below the last row of cards that says "Click here to see all the recipes".
 This link will direct users to the all recipes page.

 - Footer with links to all pages within the app and a link to Github.